cadeyrn/keep-or-delete-bookmarks/README.md

 - You can disable the confirmation dialogs with one click
 - You can also remove bookmarks from the whitelist at any time
 - You can also use keyboard shortcuts for the primary actions:
+    - Left Arrow: show previous bookmark
-    - Right Arrow: show next bookmark
+    - Right Arrow: show next (random) bookmark
     - Enter: open bookmark
     - Space: add bookmark to whitelist
     - Backspace: delete bookmark